Arthur Herbert, 1st Earl of Torrington: Flag officer

-Herbert was appointed Rear-admiral of England in 1683 and Master of the Robes in 1685.
+Herbert was appointed Rear-Admiral of England in 1683 and Master of the Robes in 1685.
 These employments brought him in £4,000 a year.
 However, when James II of England required him to promise that he would vote for the repeal of the Test Act, which prevented Roman Catholics from holding public office, his answer was "that his honour and conscience would not permit him to give any such pledge".
 The King replied: "Nobody doubts your honour, but a man who lives as you do ought not to talk about his conscience".
 To this reproach (which came from a bad grace from the lover of Catherine Sedley) Herbert replied: "I have my faults, sir; but I could name people who talk much more about conscience than I am in the habit of doing, and yet lead lives as loose as mine."
 The King immediately dismissed him from all his offices.

-Disguised as a common sailor, Herbert went to the Dutch Republic in June 1688, carrying the Invitation to William.
-There, he offered his services to William, Prince of Orange at The Hague.
-Herbert was actively involved in the preparations for the 1688 invasion and for propaganda purposes the Prince appointed him as the lieutenant-admiral general of the Dutch States Navy and commander-in-chief of the fleet which would take him to England on 6 October.
-However, the Prince decreed that until the moment of rendezvous with the English fleet, Herbert would share command with Lieutenant-Admiral Cornelis Evertsen the Youngest and consult with him on all significant matters.
-Cornelis Tromp, an aging Dutch officer who still nominally held the post of lieutenant-admiral general, was not consulted by the Prince.
+Disguised as a common sailor, Herbert went to the Dutch Republic in June 1688, carrying the Invitation to William, a letter written by seven prominent Englishmen requesting William, Prince of Orange overthrow James II.
+In The Hague, Herbert met with William and delivered the letter, offering his services to the Prince.
+William accepted Herbert's offer and allowed him to play a role in the Prince's planned invasion of England to overthrow James II, promoting him to lieutenant-admiral general of the Dutch States Navy.
+In an effort to dissuade the Royal Navy from attacking his invasion fleet, William appointed Herbert as the fleet's commander, although the Prince decreed that until the moment it made contact with the English navy Herbert was to share command with Lieutenant-admiral Cornelis Evertsen the Youngest and consult with him on all significant matters.
+The invasion fleet landed in England on 6 October after having made no contact with the Royal Navy.

 Following the Glorious Revolution, Herbert became Lord High Admiral and then, when the post of Lord High Admiral had been put into commission, he became First Lord of the Admiralty and Senior Naval Lord on the Board of Admiralty in March 1689.
 He was raised to the peerage by the new King William III as Earl of Torrington and Baron Herbert of Torbay in May 1689, following on his command of the English squadron at the Battle of Bantry Bay.
 He was credited with being the first to use the expression, "fleet in being".
 He proposed avoiding a set battle, except under very favourable conditions, until the arrival of reinforcements: by maintaining his fleet in being, he would force the French to remain in the area and prevent them from undertaking other operations.